Quick Summary

 An electron possesses a negative elementary electric charge.
 Scientists consider electrons the first generation of lepton particles because they lack known substructures or components.

 In the nineteenth century, mainstream researchers were investigating the nature of matter.
 A finding by J.J.
-Thomson would provide some answers to these questions.
-J.J.
+Thomson (Who discovered the electron) would provide some answers to these questions.
+“Who discovered the electron” J.J.
 Thompson was the scientist who discovered electron.
 He found the electron, which is a subatomic molecule.

 Mainstream researchers credited J.J.
-Thomson with the discovery of the electron.
+Thomson Who discovered the electron.
 His experiments showed that particles were not indivisible, contrary to the prevailing belief at that time.
 Rather, they contained smaller particles.
 Thomson’s work established the base for modern atomic theory and opened new avenues for further examination of subatomic particles.
 His discovery acquired him the Nobel Prize in Physical science in 1906.

 J.J.
-Thomson’s work was a defining moment in how we might interpret matter.
+Thomson’s (Who discovered the electron) work was a defining moment in how we might interpret matter.
 His discovery of the electron changed the way we look at atoms and prompted new headways in science.
-So when we inquired, “Who discovered electron?”
+So when we inquired, “Who discovered the neutron ?”
 The answer is J.J.
 Thomson.

 Some of the basic properties of electrons can be given as

 In the 19th century, scientists discovered that a glass tube, evacuated of air and fitted with electrodes, emitted a fluorescent glow when an electric charge passed through it, known as a cathode ray.
-J.J.
+“Who discovered the neutron” J.J.
 Thomson’s experiments with this phenomenon led to the identification of electrons in 1897.

 He observed that the rays, emanating from the cathode, were attracted by a positive charge, suggesting they were negatively charged particles.
 By subjecting the cathode rays to a magnetic field, Thomson confirmed their deflection, supporting his theory.
 This groundbreaking discovery revolutionized physics, revealing the existence of subatomic particles and fundamentally altering scientific understanding.